-TABLE 7 r Minimal Sedation, Moderate Sedation, Deep Sedation, and General Anesthesia AAP-AAPD Guidelines All Levels of Sedation Documentation prior to treatment - see pre-operative evaluation Documentation during treatment The patient's chart shall contain a time-based record that includes the name, route, site, time, dosage, and patient effect of administered drugs.
+TABLE 7 Record Requirements - Clinical Guidelines for Minimal Sedation, Moderate Sedation, Deep Sedation, and General Anesthesia

+California Record Requirements ADA Guidelines AAP-AAPD Guidelines Oral (Moderate) Conscious Sedation Minimal Sedation All Levels of Sedation Oral conscious sedation records shall include baseline vital signs.
+If obtaining baseline vital signs is prevented by the patient's physical resistance or emotional condition, the reason or reasons must be documented.
+The records shall also include intermittent quantitative monitoring and recording of oxygen saturation, heart and respiratory rates, blood pressure as appropriate for specific techniques, the name, dose, and time of administration of all drugs administered including local and inhalation anesthetics, the length of the procedure, any complications of oral sedation, and a statement of the patient's condition at the time of discharge.
+(CCR 1044.5) Documentation: An appropriate sedative record must be maintained, including the names of all drugs administered, including local anesthetics, dosages, and monitored physiological parameters.
+Documentation prior to treatment - see pre-operative evaluation Documentation during treatment The patient's chart shall contain a time-based record that includes the name, route, site, time, dosage, and patient effect of administered drugs.
 Before sedation, a "time out" should be performed to confirm the patient's name, procedure to be performed, and site of the procedure.
 During administration, the inspired concentrations of oxygen and inhalation sedation agents and the duration of their administration shall be documented.
 Before drug administrations, special attention must be paid to calculation of dosage (ie, mg/kg).
-The patient's chart shall contain documentation at the time of treatment that the patient's chart shall contain documentation at the time of treatment that the patient's chart shall contain documentation at the time of treatment that the patient's chart shall be documentation at the treatment that the patient stapinatory rate, and oxygen saturation were monitored until the patient stapinatory tate, and oxygen saturation were monitored until the patient stapinatory tate, and oxygen saturation were monitored until the patient attained predetermined discharge criteria.
-A variety of seddtion scoring systems are available and may did this process.
-Adverse events and their treatment shall be documented; this should include documentation that the child's level of consciousness and oxygen saturation in room air have returned to a state that is safe for discharge by recognized criteria.
+The patient's chart shall contain documentation at the time of treatment that the patient's level of consciousness and responsiveness, heart rate, blood pressure, respiratory rate, and oxygen saturation were monitored until the patient attained predetermined discharge criteria.
+A variety of sedation scoring systems are available and may aid this process.
+Adverse events and their treatment shall be documented.
+Documentation after treatment The time and condition of the child at discharge from the treatment area or facility shall be documented; this should include documentation that the child's level of consciousness and oxygen saturation in room air have returned to a state that is safe for discharge by recognized criteria.
 Patients receiving supplemental oxygen before the procedure should have a similar oxygen need after the procedure.
-Because some sedation medications are known to have a long half-life and may delay the patient's might benefit from a longer period of less-intense observation (e.g., a step-down observation a longer period of less-intense observation (e.g., a step-down observation and simple evaluation tool may be the ability of the infant or child to evaluate recovery have been devised and validated.
-A recently describ TABLE 7 nes for Minimal Sedation, Moderc ADA Guidelines Minimal Sedation An appropriate sedative record must be maintained, including the names of all drugs administered, including local anesthetics, dosages, and monitored physiological parameters.
-Record Requirements - Clinical Guidelines fo California Record Requirements Oral (Moderate) Conscious Sedation Oral conscious sedation records shall include baseline vital signs.
-If obtaining baseline vital signs is prevented by the patient's physical resistance or emotional condition, the reason or reasons must be documented.
-The records shall also include intermittent quantitative monitoring and recording of oxygen saturation, heart and respiratory rates, blood pressure as appropriate for specific techniques, the name, dose, and time of administration of all drugs administered including local and inhalation anesthetics, the length of the procedure, any complications of oral sedation, and a statement of the patient's condition at the time of discharge.
-(CCR 1044.5)
+Because some sedation medications are known to have a long half-life and may delay the patient's complete return to baseline of pose the risk of resedation, some patients might benefit from a longer period of less-intense observation (e.g., a step-down observation area) before discharge from medical supervision.
+Several scales to evaluate recovery have been devised and validated.
+A recently described and simple evaluation tool may be the ability of the infant or child to remain awake for at least 20 minutes when placed in a quiet environment.